brunexgeek/suffix-classifier/README.md

 ## Running

-Use the program ``gentree`` to generate the *decision tree* from a corpus:
+*   Use the program ``gentree`` to generate the *decision tree* from a corpus:

+        # ./gentree ../corpus/names.txt example

+    This program also enable you to choose the default response when no match is found.
+By default, the default response is -1.

-    # ./gentree ../corpus/names.txt names.tree
+        # ./gentree ../corpus/names.txt 0 example

+    The advantage of choosing a default response as one of responses in the corpus is to reduce the *decison tree* size, since *decision nodes* for that response are not generated.

-Use the program ``gencode`` to generate C source code from a *decision tree*:
+*   Use the program ``gencode`` to generate C source code from a *decision tree*:

-    # ./gencode names.tree generated.c
+        # ./gencode example.tree generated.c

-The program ``evaluate`` enable you to test the classifier.
+*   The program ``evaluate`` enable you to test the classifier.
 Just replace the file ``generated.c`` in the ``source`` directory and recompile the program:

         # cp generated.c ../source/generated.c
         # make evaluate

     You can evaluate interactively (providing words through keyboard)

         # evaluate

     or using a input labeled file

         # evaluate ../corpus/names.txt
         # evaluate ../corpus/test.txt

 ## Corpus